The Lowdown #62: He mea nui ngā toi

 Not to be missed

 A collection of writing as artistic response to Ihumatāo, Te Rito o Harakeke is now available for download online after being launched this past weekend.
 The collection was brought together by Hana Pera Aoake, Sinead Overbye, essa may ranapiri, and Michelle Rahurahu Scott.

 Here’s Warren Feeney’s best of Christchurch gallery shows for September in The Press.
 Always excellent for its smart pithy overview of excellent work across the galleries.

 Here’s a terrific interview with novelist Elizabeth Knox by Pip Adam at Pantograph Punch on the occasion of the publication of her ‘epic fantasy’ The Absolute Book.
 Out 12 September it’s already been reviewed on the Booksellers blog The Reader by Lynette Hartgil.
 Adam calls it “a masterclass in world-building”.
 Knox also has a re-release out as a VUP Classic of The Vintner’s Luck this month.

 Always worth a listen is 95bFM’s Artbank.
-In this latest episode online dealer Tim Melville talks about “his journey from being a flight attendent to one of Auckland's most respected art dealers” and the dynamics of the art market, and Aqui Thami, founder and coordinator of Sister Library, the only feminist library in South East Asia talks about this and her involvement with the Bombay Underground arts collective.
-All on the occasion of Aqui’s visit to Auckland’s St Paul St Gallery and Samoa House Library.
+In this latest episode online dealer Tim Melville talks about “his journey from being a flight attendent to one of Auckland's most respected art dealers” and the dynamics of the art market, and Aqui Thami, founder and coordinator of Sister Library, the only feminist library in South Asia talks about this and her involvement with the Bombay Underground arts collective.
+All on the occasion of Aqui’s visit to Auckland’s St Paul St Gallery (AUT) and Samoa House Library.